Adversarially Regularized Autoencoders: Experiments

-We additionally perform human evaluations on the cross-aligned AE and our best ARAE model.
-We randomly select 1000 sentences (500/500 positive/negative), obtain the corresponding transfers from both models, and ask Amazon Mechanical Turkers to evaluate the sentiment (Positive/Neutral/Negative) and naturalness (1-5, 5 being most natural) of the transferred sentences.
-We create a separate task in which we show the Turkers the original and the transferred sentences, and ask them to evaluate the similarity based on sentence structure (1-5, 5 being most similar).
-We explicitly ask the Turkers to disregard sentiment in their similarity assessment.
+Table \ref{tab:sentiment} (top) shows quantitative evaluation.
+We use four automatic metrics: (i) Transfer: how successful the model is at altering sentiment based on an automatic classifier (we use the \texttt{fastText} library \citep{joulin2016bag}); (ii) BLEU: the consistency between the transferred text and the original; (iii) Forward PPL: the fluency of the generated text; (iv) Reverse PPL: measuring the extent to which the generations are representative of the underlying data distribution.
+Both perplexity numbers are obtained by training an RNN language model.
+Table~\ref{tab:sentiment}~(bottom) shows human evaluations on the cross-aligned AE and our best ARAE model.
+We randomly select 1000 sentences (500/500 positive/negative), obtain the corresponding transfers from both models, and ask crowdworkers to evaluate the sentiment (Positive/Neutral/Negative) and naturalness (1-5, 5 being most natural) of the transferred sentences.
+We create a separate task in which we show the original and the transferred sentences, and ask them to evaluate the similarity based on sentence structure (1-5, 5 being most similar).
+We explicitly requested that the reader disregard sentiment in similarity assessment.

-In addition to comparing against the cross-aligned AE of \cite{Shen2017}, we also compare against a vanilla AE trained without adversarial regularization.
-For ARAE, we experimented with different $\lambda^{(1)}$ weighting on the adversarial loss (see section 4) with $\lambda_a^{(1)} = 1, \lambda_b^{(1)} = 10$.
-We generally set $\lambda^{(2)} = 1$.
-Experimentally the adversarial regularization enhances transfer and perplexity, but tends to make the transferred text less similar to the original, compared to the AE.
-Some randomly selected sentences are shown in figure \ref{tab:sent_trans} and more samples are shown available in Appendix \ref{app:sheet}.

 The same method can be applied to other style transfer tasks, for instance the more challenging Yahoo QA data \citep{zhang2015character}.
-For Yahoo we chose 3 relatively distinct topic classes for transfer: Science \& Math, Entertainment \& Music, and Politics \& Government.
+For Yahoo we chose 3 relatively distinct topic classes for transfer: \textsc{Science \& Math}, \textsc{Entertainment \& Music}, and \textsc{Politics \& Government}.
 As the dataset contains both questions and answers, we separated our experiments into titles (questions) and replies (answers).
-The qualitative results are showed in table \ref{tab:yahoo_trans}.
+Randomly-selected generations are shown in Table \ref{tab:yahoo_trans}.
 See Appendix \ref{app:sheet} for additional generation examples.

-\paragraph{Semi-Supervised Training}
+\subsection{Semi-Supervised Training}